Odusseus/java/Defteros/README.md

 6  Person CRUD                 done
 7  Person to Generic           done
 8  Event to Generic            done
-9  Coupling persons to events
+9  Associate persons to events
 10 Add number of rounds        done
 11 Generate Round 1
 12 List with result
 13 Refactoring with Lombok     done